staticvariablejames/cookie-connoisseur/README.md

 Cookie Connoiseur has a command-line interface with a few commands.

+    npx cookie-connoisseur checksum

+Tests the local Cookie Clicker instance downloaded by `npx cookie-connoisseur fetch` against a list of known "good" checksums to make sure that you have the correct files.

     npx cookie-connoisseur fetch

 This downloads the files needed to run a Cookie Clicker instance